lgmorand/workshop-aca/_entries/03-05 scaling.md

 #### Scale with Azure Container Apps

 In Container Apps, scalability is managed through the revisions.
 Each revision contains scaliblity limits (min & max replicas) but can also contain rules to autoscale the application.
-To see the current number of replicas used by your Container App, open the Revision Management tab of the current active revision :
+To see the current number of replicas used by your Container App, open the Metric blade from the Monitoring section of your Container App :

 ![Current scaling](/media/lab2/scale/current-scale.png)